 Where to stay in Senja

 During our stay, we mainly camped or stayed in the car.

 Senja camping opportunities are plenty ranging from great wild camping spots to prepared campsites.
 For those who want to stay in other types of accommodation, there are numerous hotels, guesthouses or Airbnb.

 Hotels in Senja

-Hamn i Senja – we visited this holiday resort on magical Senja island for some coffee and man, the views there!
-The Hamn i Senja lies on the little island near Hamn and offers wooden cottages and rooms in the hotel.
-The water around is turquoise and there is even a little marina to dock your boat (he he).
+Hamn i Senja – we visited this holiday resort on magical Senja island for some coffee and, man, the views there!
+The Hamn i Senja lies on the little island near Hamn and offers wooden sea cabins and modern apartments.
+The water around is turquoise and there is even a little marina to dock your boat (if you have one ;-)).
 Check availability and prices here.